kyliekwann/FinalProject/README.md

 ### - Model Saving and Loading
 We use the pickle operation to serialize our machine learning algorithms and save the serialized format to a file.
 We're then ready to load this file when necessary to deserialize the model and use it to make new predictions.

+    1. Save the model
 ![pickle_save](https://github.com/kyliekwann/FinalProject/blob/hankai26/Image/pickle_save.png?raw=true)

+    2. Load the model
 ![pickle_save](https://github.com/kyliekwann/FinalProject/blob/hankai26/Image/pickle_load.png?raw=true)